 Popular Briggs-Myers Personalities

-Because I’m geeky like that, I thought these were pretty cool if you want to know which characters you most resemble.
+Because I’m geeky like that, I thought these were pretty cool if you want to know which characters your child’s personality type matches.

 Parenting and the Briggs-Myers Personalities